A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine

 where $d_L$ is the luminosity distance function and ${d_L}^\prime$ is its first order derivative with respect to redshift ($z$).

-Using the 500 mock catalogues mentioned in Sec. \ref{sec:catalogue}, we utilise GP to reconstruct $d_L$, ${d_L}^\prime$ and the covariance between $d_L$ and ${d_L}^\prime$ (\textit{i.e.} $\text{Cov}[d_L, {d_L}^\prime]$).
+Using the sets of 500 mock catalogs mentioned in Sec. \ref{sec:catalogue}, we utilize GP to reconstruct $d_L$, ${d_L}^\prime$ and the covariance between $d_L$ and ${d_L}^\prime$ (\textit{i.e.}, $\text{Cov}[d_L, {d_L}^\prime]$).
+In order to emphasize the overall fiducial-dependence as opposed to explicit model-dependence, we have renamed the catalog sets F1, F2, F3, F4, F5, and F6 respectively (for a given source type and mission duration) when used in the context of GP.
 Throughout this work, we assume a zero mean function and the Mat\'{e}rn 9/2 covariance function, as suggested in \cite{Seikel:2013fda} to characterize the GP.
-We have followed the marginalized approach \cite{Banerjee:2023rvg} suggested in \cite{Hwang:2022hla} to prevent any overfitting issues \cite{OColgain:2021pyh}.
+We have followed the marginalized approach similar to \cite{Hwang:2022hla, Banerjee:2023rvg} to prevent any overfitting issues \cite{OColgain:2021pyh}.

 With these reconstructed $d_L (z)$ and ${d_L}^\prime (z)$, we can derive the evolution of $H(z)$ as a function of redshift and infer $H_0$ directly.
-Finally, we present the averaged $H_0$ results for each set of these 500 realizations in Table \ref{tab:gp_H0}.
+The averaged $H_0$ results for each set of these 500 realizations are presented in Table \ref{tab:gp_H0}.
 We have also shown the reconstructed $H(z)$ functions for 10 years of eLISA operation in Fig. \ref{fig:gp_Hz} for an exhaustive presentation of the methodology adopted.